Basic Law Enforcement Training (BLET)

 • Carefully read the exam description to make sure that you are signing up for the correct test.

-• Select an available date to test.
+• Select an available time and date to test.

 • Read the testing policies and check "I agree to follow the above guidelines."